-We were working with our call centre client and looking at the task of processing claims.
+A recent engagement with a call centre client involved looking at the task of processing claims.
 Unfortunately, in Ireland, many claims in this particular sector are submitted on paper forms.
 Our task was to map the process of approving these claims.
-We broke the process into small element steps and were in the process of timing a number of claims with the claim approver, Jenny.
-As is the norm with paperwork applications, we encountered a number of errors and missing information.
-This required Jenny to either make a phonecall, write an email or send a letter by post.
+The process was broken into small element steps and were in the process of timing a number of claims with the claim approver, Joanne.
+As is the norm with paperwork applications, a number of errors and missing information was encountered.
+This required Joanne to either make a phone call, write an email or send a letter by post.

 The solution was to implement a 2-bin kanban system.
 As most of the staff needed to print letters before using the envelopes, the 2-bin kanban ‘stores’ were located at each printer and serviced twice a day by the stationary suppliers.